razrinn/depwalker/README.md

 # 🚶‍♂️ DepWalker

-A TypeScript-based dependency analysis tool that tracks the impact of code changes across your codebase.
-DepWalker analyzes your Git changes and shows you which functions are affected and their dependency chains.
+A comprehensive TypeScript-based dependency analysis tool that tracks the impact of code changes across your codebase.
+DepWalker analyzes your Git changes and shows you which functions and variables are affected, along with their dependency chains and usage patterns.

 ## 🎯 Use Cases

+### Function & Component Analysis
 - **Pre-commit Code Review**: See which parts of your codebase are affected by your changes before committing
 - **Impact Analysis**: Understand the ripple effects of modifying a function or component
 - **Test Planning**: Identify which components need testing after making changes